kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 %reload_kedro /Workspace/Repos/<databricks_username>/iris-databricks --env=databricks
 ```

 4. Loading your Kedro project with the `%reload_kedro` line magic will define four global variables in your notebook: `context`, `session`, `catalog` and `pipelines`.
 You will use the `session` variable to run your project.
-Add the following code to the third new cell to run your Kedro project:
+Add the following code to the fourth new cell to run your Kedro project:

 ```ipython
 session.run()